sdiehl/wiwinwlh/tutorial.md

 Normally type class definitions are restricted to be being defined only over fully expanded types with all type synonym indirections removed.
-Type synonyms introduce a "naming indirection" that can included in the instance search to allow you to write synonym instances for multiple synonyms which expand to concrete types.
+Type synonyms introduce a "naming indirection" that can be included in the instance search to allow you to write synonym instances for multiple synonyms which expand to concrete types.